manohhar-swarna/AWS-CI-CD-Deployment/README.md

-# Project Breif:
+# Project Brief:

-This is an end-to-end ML project, which demonstrate mainly on the life cycle of ML project and deployment with principles of CI/CD in AWS.
+**This is an end-to-end ML project, which demonstrate mainly on the life cycle of ML project and deployment with principles of CI/CD in AWS.**

 ## Steps to run the project using codeCommit, codeBuild, codeDeploy and codePipeline: